qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_background.rst

 * Then, the external job is merged into the new job (see next section).
 * A reference to the external config is added to the new job; this way, the original context is retained.
 This can be important to resolve references to other jobs in the right context.
 * For the new job a job name is constructed:
   * If the external config is included without *"as"* parameter, the original name is used.
-If it is included with *"as"* parameter, its value is prependend to the original name.
+If it is included with *"as"* parameter, its value is prepended to the original name.
   * If no job of the same name already exists in the config, nothing further is done.
   * If, on the other hand, a job of such name already exists, a new, conflict-free name is generated for the new job, and this name is added to the conflicting job's *extend* key, so the existing job will inherit the new job's features.
 * Finally, the new job is added to the current config's list of jobs.